 Roxane Gay is an author and cultural critic whose writing is unmatched and widely revered.
 Her work garners international acclaim for its reflective, no-holds-barred exploration of feminism and social criticism.
 With a deft eye on modern culture, she brilliantly critiques its ebb and flow with both wit and ferocity.

-Roxane is a contributing op-ed writer for The New York Times, was the co-editor of PANK, and formerly was the non-fiction editor at The Rumpus.
-Her writing has also appeared in McSweeney’s, The Nation and many other publications.
-She recently became the first black woman to ever write for Marvel, writing a comic series in the Black Panther universe called World of Wakanda.
+Roxane co-hosts Hear to Slay with Tressie McMillan Cottom – a podcast with an intersectional perspective on celebrity, culture, politics, art, life, love, and more.
+She is also a contributing op-ed writer for The New York Times, was the co-editor of PANK, and formerly was the non-fiction editor at The Rumpus.
+Her writing has appeared in McSweeney’s, The Nation and many other publications.
+She was the first black woman to ever write for Marvel, writing a comic series in the Black Panther universe called World of Wakanda.
 Roxane fronts a small army of avid fans on social media and when she finds the time, she dominates the occasional Scrabble tournament.